Is the SAA Program accredited?

-The SAA On-Campus program meets North Central Association (NCA) accreditation standards and the Council for the Advancement of Standards (CAS) requirements.
+The SAA program meets North Central Association (NCA) accreditation standards and the Council for the Advancement of Standards (CAS) requirements.

 This is a two-year, cohort program.

 You must write an Applied Research Project (ARP) to meet program requirements.
 A student must receive faculty approval to write a thesis.

 Currently, our on-campus and online students can enroll in SAA 720 Special Topics courses together that are offered online during the spring semesters.
-Other than that, you will only take classes in the program that you were admitted to, noting that all programs include online components.
+Other than that, you will only take classes in the program that you were admitted to, noting that all courses may include online components.
 For on-campus students, the 720 courses (one credit each) are the only courses offered in a totally online format which allows on-campus, online, and UWRF students to be in classes together!

 Although not required as part of the SAA curriculum, many students complete a practicum in addition to the required internship.
 Students seek these on their own and should meet with a staff member in a particular office/area of interest to make the arrangements for a special project or experience.
 One practicum credit equals 70 hours and you can select a one or two credit practicum.
 Contact the department Chair for more information.